by Leighton Gage

 And some of Brazil's most famous actors have roles

-If you’ve been to Greece for Easter, visited Seville during the Semana Santa, and caught the passion play in Oberammergau in 2010 (they only do that one every ten years) you might consider making New Jerusalem the next one on your list.
+If you’ve been to Greece for Easter, and also visited Seville during the Semana Santa, you might consider making this the next one on your list.